farfenkugell/es-theme-farfenkugell_lazy/README.md

 # es-theme-farfenkugell_lazy
-Small emulation station theme, that has no built-in art, everything is taken from scrapped game art
+Small emulation station theme that has only system logos and overlay.
+The rest of art is taken from scrapped games screenshots.
+Meaning system background art will be randomized each time you hover over it.